Table of Contents

 Cassia alata is one of the oldest known medicinal plant of Central America where people used it for curing skin diseases, worms, fever, bites of insects, etc. It is used throughout Asia Pacific to treat ringworms, goiter, hook worm infestation, sexually transmitted diseases, constipation, and other skin diseases.

 Cassia alata is a medium growing, soft wooded shrub reaching up to height of 6-8 feet.
 Its leaves are paripinnately compound with leaflets 8-14 pairs, 3-19 x 2.7-5.7 cm, oblong from an oblique base, entire, obtuse or retuse.

-Flowers are bright yellow and are present in racemes.
-The fruits of plant are present in winged flat black pods.
-Seeds are quadrangular and of 6-8 x 4.5-5.5 mm in size.
+Flowers are bright yellow, and are present in racemes.
+The fruits of the plant are present in winged flat black pods.
+Seeds are quadrangular, and of 6-8 x 4.5-5.5 mm in size.